puppetlabs/puppetlabs-tomcat/README.md

 Default value: `true`.

 ##### `environment`

 Environment variables for settings such as http_proxy, https_proxy, or ftp_proxy.
-These are passed through to the staging module and then to the underlying exec(s), so it follows the same format of the exec type `environment` https://docs.puppet.com/puppet/latest/reference/type.html#exec-attribute-environment
+These are passed through to the staging module and then to the underlying exec(s), so it follows the same format of the exec type `environment`

+https://docs.puppet.com/puppet/latest/reference/type.html#exec-attribute-environment

 ##### `user`

 Specifies the owner of the source installation directory.

-Default value: `$::tomcat::user`
+Default value: `$::tomcat::user`.

 ##### `group`

 Specifies the group of the source installation directory.

-Default value: `$::tomcat::group`
+Default value: `$::tomcat::group`.

 ##### `manage_user`

 Specifies whether the user should be managed by this module or not.

-Default value: `$::tomcat::manage_user`
+Default value: `$::tomcat::manage_user`.

 ##### `manage_group`

 Specifies whether the group should be managed by this module or not.

-Default value: `$::tomcat::manage_group`
+Default value: `$::tomcat::manage_group`.

 ##### `manage_home`

 Specifies whether the directory of catalina_home should be managed by puppet.
 This may not be preferable in network filesystem environments.

-Default value: `true`
+Default value: `true`.

 ##### `package_ensure`

 Determines whether the specified package should be installed.
 Only valid if `install_from_source` is set to `false`.
 Maps to the `ensure` parameter of Puppet's native [`package` resource type](https://docs.puppetlabs.com/references/latest/type.html#package).

-Default value: `present`.
+Default value: 'present'.

 ##### `package_name`

 *Required if `install_from_source` is set to `false`.* Specifies the package to install.

 Valid options: a string containing a valid package name.

 ##### `package_options`

 *Unused if `install_from_source` is set to `true`.* Specify additional options to use on the generated package resource.
 See the documentation of the [`package` resource type](https://docs.puppetlabs.com/references/latest/type.html#package-attribute-install_options) for possible values.

 #### tomcat::instance

 Declares a tomcat instance.

 There are two different modes of use: a single tomcat installation and instance (called 'single-instance' by this readme), or a single tomcat installation   with multiple instances, each with its own directory structure (called 'multi-instance' by this readme).